 BWRI Sappemeer

 De Zwarte Hond designed an energy-neutral building with a timber structure for BWRI (Company for Work, Reintegration and Income) in Sappemeer.
 Previously, the organization operated from three outdated and poorly maintained locations.
 The new building brings together all departments and functions under one roof, offering an accessible and pleasant environment for a diverse—and sometimes vulnerable—group of users.
 The integration of various functions was carefully considered in the design.
 Internally, the building is compact and efficiently organized, yet forms a cohesive whole.
 By thoughtfully separating and blending functions, the building provides both an inviting space for visitors and a comfortable working environment for staff.
 Positioned centrally on the plot, the building naturally and safely separates the public outdoor areas at the front from the logistics zone at the rear.
 The green, park-like front garden includes seating areas and parking for bicycles and cars.
 In addition to a compact and cost-efficient design, the project had high sustainability ambitions.
 The building is fully energy-neutral.
-Instead of demolishing the existing structure, a large portion of the steel frames and concrete floors was reused, significantly reducing the CO₂ footprint.
-Where new construction was necessary, a timber structural system was implemented.
+A large proportion of the existing steel trusses have been reused.
+The existing concrete floors have been used as formwork for the new floors.
+This significantly reduces the CO₂ footprint.
+The office area has been constructed in a demountable manner using wooden floors, trusses, and columns.

 data